LakeSereni/Arma-Crasher-KMSI-1.2/README.md

 # Arma_Crasher
 Arma Array Memory Waster, based on Spoody's SQF protection.

+### Usage <h3/>
+Load PBO with whatever method you have and hide it.
+Load into a server and into a unit.
+Hit the tilda key (key above tab to the left of the number 1 key).
+Hit 'ARM', then 'FIRE'.

  ### Delivery: <h3/>
  - Dialog opened by player -> <br/>
  - Dialog option selected by player -> <br/>